Aaela9/silent-treatment/README.md

 # silent-treatment
-An app developed for passive communication.
+An app being developed for passive communication.